Last Updated on

 - Umar Musa Yar’ Adua University Katsina (UMYU)

 - Yobe State University, Damaturu

 I know some of you will start searching for the best university to study Law.
-Listen, there is no such thing as best universities or top universities to study Law in Nigeria.
-Nobody has that information.
-Although recommendations are allowed, don’t be deceived by the word “best”.
-Read why you should stop looking for the best University in Nigeria
+Listen, I don’t encourage such but if you’re bent on knowing the best universities or top universities to study Law in Nigeria, Check here

 What Law course is all about

 While Mass communication creates an enabling environment with up to date information, Law creates an enabling environment by protecting the public but these two courses are not for the timid or introvert.
 To study this course, you need boldness, unrelenting spirit.